tkonopka/shrt/README.md

  Group | Function | Description
  --- | --- | ---
- cache | cache | set a directory to act as a disk cache cache | loadc | load object from cache cache | rmc | remove an object from environment and from cache cache | savec | save an oject into disk cache
+ cache | assignc | assign to variable using value from cache cache | cache | set a directory to act as a disk cache cache | cachefile | get path to a file in cache cache | existsc | check if cache contains representation for a variable cache | loadc | load object from cache cache | rmc | remove an object from environment and from cache cache | savec | save an oject into disk cache